jchangrr/Functions/README.md

 #             (1 + 2 = 3).
 # output:     returns True if the expression is correct, False if it is not correct

+Part 2f:
+Move all of your functions into an external module.

 Part 2g:
 Finally, put everything together and write a program that lets the user practice a series of random addition and subtraction problems.
 Begin by asking the user for a number of problems (only accept positive values) and a size for their numbers (only accept numbers between 5 and 10).
 Also prompt them for a single character to be used to generate their patterns - only accept single character strings (i.e. 'a' is OK, but 'apple' is not).
 The generate a series of random addition and subtraction problems - display the numbers to the user with your digital display functions.
 Then prompt the user for an answer and check the answer using your check_answer function.
 Your program should also keep track of how many correct questions the user answered during their game.